 What is GDPR?

 Does the GDPR apply to me?

-The scope of the GDPR extends to any business (both EU and non-EU) that market to people in the EU OR track the behavior of people in the EU.
+The scope of the GDPR extends to any business (both EU and non-EU) that markets to people in the EU or tracks the behavior of people in the EU.
 It doesn’t matter where you’re located, it only matters if you control or process data of EU citizens.

 |GDPR Rule||What it means||How to be compliant with Referral Rock|